-Once you've started collecting structured log data, you'll be amazed how much interesting and useful information you can find in it.
+Once you've started collecting structured event data, you'll be amazed how much interesting and useful information you can find in it.
 Dashboards are great for keeping track of important indicators of application and business behavior.

 Dashboards are "personal" by default; to make a dashboard visible to other members of your team, use the drop-down menu beside the dashboard name, select "shared", and save the dashboard.